 Adjusting to working from home and the isolation that comes with it can be difficult for most people.
 Social distancing is not something most people have ever experienced.
 Now, most people are spending a lot of time in isolation.
 Luckily, we have our dogs with us, too.

 However, most dog behaviourists agree that your Aussie may be happy with such a change.
 Now, you will have more time to spend with your dog.
 You will get closer to your dog and be able to do things you have always wanted but were too busy even to try.
-So, what can you do to deal your isolation with Aussie Shepherd?
+So, what can you do to deal with your isolation from Aussie Shepherd?

 2. Keep your four-legged friend well-exercised

-- Play with your dog regularly
+- Play with your dog regularly.

-- Invent new games for mental stimulation
+- Invent new games for mental stimulation.

 - Walk your dog as long as you can

-Your Aussie needs fresh air just like you do.
+Your Aussie needs fresh air, just like you do.
 However, walking with your dog in Australia during the pandemic may have some restrictions.

 3. Tips for walking Australian Shepherds safely during the coronavirus outbreak

-- Maintain 6 feet from other people and animals
+- Maintain 6 feet from other people and animals.

-- Do not let your Australian Shepherd interact with other pets and their owners
+- Do not let your Australian Shepherd interact with other pets and their owners.

 - Avoid dog parks